Work in progress

 Abstract: This paper discusses the role of reserve prices when bidders' valuations depend positively on the seller's private signal.
 We distinguish between a public reserve price, announced before the auction starts, and a secret reserve price, disclosed after the highest bid has been reached.
 The public reserve price regime may warrant a distortion as a good seller type may have to increase the reserve price beyond payoff-maximization in order to be able to credibly signal her type.
 We introduce and determine a rational signaling equilibrium which adds two domination-based conditions to the belief structure of a weak perfect Bayesian equilibrium.
 We show that a public reserve price design qualifies as an equilibrium if the distortion is not too large.

-Abstract: We extend structural gravity models of bilateral trade flows to oligopolistic competition.
-We show that conventional gravity estimates do not only reflect trade costs but also market power.
-Our simple estimation procedure generalizes the standard gravity model and disentangles exogenous trade frictions and endogenous market power distortions.
-We use our estimated model to counterfactually increase trade costs by abolishing the European Single Market.
-We find that domestic firms' markups in EU member countries increase by 2 to 6 percent.
-Importantly, welfare effects of trade liberalization are much more pronounced due to the change in competition among domestic and foreign firms.
+Abstract: The structural gravity model is the workhorse model in international trade to estimate the drivers of trade costs.
+We show that such estimates not only reflect trade costs but also aggregate market power.
+We extend the canonical gravity model to oligopoly and generalize the standard welfare formula for trade cost changes.
+We propose a new estimation procedure that allows us to disentangle exogenous trade frictions and endogenous aggregate market power distortions.
+Our method can be easily implemented in standard gravity data sets, and we illustrate it by analyzing the competition and welfare effects of the European Single Market.
+We find that without it, domestic aggregate markups in EU member countries would increase by 2 to 6 percent.
+Welfare effects of trade liberalization are larger due to changes in competition among domestic and foreign firms.

 (together with Jin-Hyuk Kim, University of Boulder at Colorado)